khaledmorshed/to_do/firewoodlpg_child_policy.md

-## Firewood LGP Child Safety Standards
+## Firewood LPG Child Safety Standards

-Firewood LGP strictly prohibits any content or behavior that promotes or engages in child sexual abuse or exploitation.
+Firewood LPG strictly prohibits any content or behavior that promotes or engages in child sexual abuse or exploitation.

 We are committed to:
 - Promptly removing and reporting any such content.